CliffordAnderson/XQuery4Humanists/04-Integrating-CSV-and-JSON.md

 let $database := "books" (: Change as necessary :)
 let $url := "https://raw.githubusercontent.com/CliffordAnderson/XQuery4Humanists/c362876f6f6b4ec6755069a3ab256fb01d495616/data/books.csv"
 let $csv := fn:unparsed-text($url)
-let $books := csv:parse($csv, map {'header':'true'} )
+let $books := csv:parse($csv, map { "header": "true" } )
 for $book in $books/csv/record let $isbn := $book/ISBN/text()
 let $subjects := local:get-subjects-by-isbn($isbn)
-let $record := element record {($book/*, $subjects)}
+let $record := element record { $book/*, $subjects }
 (: See http://docs.basex.org/wiki/Database_Module#db:add for more information :)
 return db:add($database, $record, $isbn || ".xml")
 ```

 Note that the final line does the work of adding each record to the database.
-The function `db:add` takes three arguments in this case: the name of the database, the actual XML document we want to add to the database, and a filename (or URI) for the document.
+The function `db:add()` takes three arguments in this case: the name of the database, the actual XML document we want to add to the database, and a filename (or URI) for the document.
 We create the name of the document by concatenating the ISBN with ".xml" and hoping for the best–i.e., no collisions between ISBNs.

 Let's just check to make sure that we created the database properly.
 To bring back all the records, we can write a simple expression (assuming that we've already opened the database).